-Mitosis in the Gray-Scott model : an introduction to writing shader-based chemical simulations
+Mitosis in the Gray-Scott model : writing shader-based chemical simulations

 The Gray Scott Model of Reaction Diffusion is an interesting instance of emergence.
 By simulating a small chemical system that involves only a few components and reactions, complex and mesmerizing patterns appear.